michcio15/SSSCharacterCreator/README.md

 You can open an [issue](https://github.com/michcio15/SSSCharacterCreator/issues) or dm/ping me on Exiled discord *@michcio15*.
-The config names are generated using AI cuz i am lazy

 Player can be spawned only if he is **not** alive and the round is started.

-## Support

-You can open an [issue](https://github.com/michcio15/SSSCharacterCreator/issues) or dm/ping me on Exiled discord *@michcio15*.

 ###### The config values are generated using AI cuz i am lazy